kerusan/TinyMCEView/README.md

 This Cappuccino control tries to implement as many of the TinyMCE features as possible.
 It is a CPView subclass and it tries to act as a well behaved Cappuccino control as far as it is possible.
 But since TinyMCE has an eventhandling of its own, some half nasty hacks have been made so the two event loops can reside side by side.

+The editor will respond to view resizing and change size automatic.

 The setup, if default configuration does not fit, is now done in a method called `editorConfigurationWithElement:`.
 Subclass TinyMCEView and overide this method for a different configuration.

 ## Version